hxtree/galaxyops/README.md

-# @milky-way :milky_way:
+# @galaxyops :milky_way:

-The @milky-way offers a robust architecture for efficient project management and deployment on AWS.
+The @galaxyops offers a robust architecture for efficient project management and deployment on AWS.
 It empowers your domain-driven DevOps teams, guiding them through AWS with clarity and purpose, fostering a seamless journey toward operational excellence.